tegorman13/Dissertation/docs/Manuscript/output/Dissertation_gfm.md

 modeling approaches to uncover the cognitive mechanisms that support learning and generalization.
-Future research should continue to investigate the complex interplay between task demands, training manipulations, and individual differences, with the ultimate goal of optimizing educational and training outcomes across a wide range of domains.
+Future research should continue to investigate the complex interplay between task demands, training manipulations, and individual differences, with the goal of optimizing educational and training outcomes across a wide range of domains.